 to depend on stopping any invaders at the outer walls.

 Once a ship gets past the outer barrier, he concluded, the ship is free to move from one end of the town to the other.
 Nothing but towers on each side of the river armed with

 arrow slits and catapults.
 Except for the chain that can be raised and lowered, there are no other defenses.
 It was the same in Bar Krouth.
 The Freemen’s cities will be easy nuts

 When he reached the wall, he turned and headed for his room to await the morning and his trip to Bar Dor.

 The Master’s servant had traveled far by ship to reach Bar Krouth and had dwelt in the gutters and sewers of the city, coming out only at night like the rat his ancestors had been.
 But he and

 He darted down the gutter from shadow to shadow as he moved closer to the city gates.
-Once he smelled a cat hunting nearby and paused to dream about lying in wait for the big ratter.
-He
+Once he smelled a cat hunting nearby and dreamed about lying in wait for the big ratter.
+He had

-had acquired a certain amount of sensitivity in the service of the Master and enjoyed the fear when the cat realized it was its own neck that was going to be torn open.
+acquired a certain amount of sensitivity in the Master’s service and enjoyed the fear when a cat realized it was its own neck that was going to be torn open.

 concealment for his master when he arrived.
 He waited.